miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 The metaphor is perfect - we're literally piping data through a pipeline! 🎯

-Me: But you missed the original point that such a call might be an insert or an update, depending on Card 1 or not.
+**Me**: But you missed the original point that such a call might be an insert or an update, depending on Card 1 or not.
 And even then, it might be the resumption of a job by plugging the url into Card 1 again, so you never know.
 Let's be defensive and make something super robust.

-Claude: Ah yes, you're absolutely right!
+**Claude**: Ah yes, you're absolutely right!
 The Pipulate class should handle all those cases transparently.
 Here's a more robust implementation:

 ```python
 class Pipulate: